wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 You can write about problem on the plugin forum or email us <a href="mailto:support@profitquery.com">support@profitquery.com</a>

 = Is plugin by Profitquery free? =
-Yes, it's free.
+Yes, it's free, but you can greatly upgrade any tool if you enable Pro Options.
+Each option increases the efficiency of the decision by hundreds of percent.

 = Do I need to create an account? =
 No. All needfull information profitquery get automatically.
-That's why Profitquery can generate secure apiKey without any sign-up.

 = Is JavaScript required? =
 All of the options required through this plugin require javascript.
 JavaScript must be enabled.
 We load the actual interface via JavaScript at run-time, which allows us to upgrade the functionality of the all tools itself automatically everywhere.

 = How Profitquery work =
-Profitquery is SaaS marketing intelligence platform, thats why for correct work on any website we need load javascript library from our cdn server.
+Profitquery is a SaaS marketing intelligence platform, that's why to right work on any website we need load javascript library from our Cdn server.
 Profitquery javascript library already minimized and have asynchronous mode loading for optimized your website.

 == Screenshots ==